-Continuing its investment in the Indian solar market. the International Finance Corporation (IFC), will provide $440 million investment to all three of the active solar developers curently building the 750 MW Rewa solar park project in Madhya Pradesh, according to the Livemint.
+Continuing its investment in the Indian solar market, the International Finance Corporation (IFC), will provide $440 million investment to all three of the active solar developers currently building the 750 MW Rewa solar park project in Madhya Pradesh, according to the Livemint.

 The IFC will apportion to Actis LLP a loan of $140 million, ACME group will receive $150 million, and the remaining $150 million is waiting approval from the board before pinging off to Mahindra Renewables.
 Earlier, it was reported that the IFC would invest $50 million in Mahindra Renewables for the same project.
 The Rewa project is expected to be commissioned in December this year.

 The costs for the project were fixed at INR 2.97 ($0.046)/kWh in February 2017, which was lowest in the country at that time.
 The three units of 250 MW has been awarded to Mahindra Renewables, ACME solar holdings Pvt Ltd and Actis LLP’s Solenergi Power Pvt Ltd respectively.